Seni2005/fpl-desk/README.md

 - **Captaincy** — who the field is captaining and by how much, alongside the differential picks: near the same projection at a fraction of the ownership, with the points swing each one is worth against the popular choice.
 - **What changed** — price moves, availability, form and ownership swings since the previous refresh, with your own players marked.
 - **Your squad** on a pitch in your actual formation, with its own status line saying whether the round is updating, final, or not started, and how fresh the numbers are.
 Each card carries its gameweek score — the captain's doubled and shown with the working (`👑 24 pts` over `12 pts × 2`) — and **keeps it until the next deadline**, with the next three fixtures colour-coded underneath the whole time.
 Injury pins and price arrows throughout.
+- **Best lineup for the upcoming gameweek** — a button in the Squad header opens the eleven we would field, **drawn as a pitch** with the captain's and vice-captain's armbands already on the shirts, not written out as a list of names.
+It reads whatever you have staged in the planner, so an eleven shown for a future week already contains that week's transfers — and if you have sold someone without replacing him yet, it says so and picks the best of what is left rather than quietly fielding ten.
+- **Stats** — four tabs of record, kept deliberately apart from the forecast in Targets.
+The league table with attack and defence rated against the league average and recent form; every player with minutes across nineteen sortable columns (points, minutes, starts, goals, assists, xG, xA, xGI, xGI/90, xGC/90, clean sheets, saves, defensive contributions, bonus, BPS, ICT, ownership, price) filterable by position, club and name; every finished match newest round first; and an audit of the two difficulty scales side by side.
+- **A difficulty scale measured from results** — FPL's 1–5 is set before the season and barely moves, so there is a second one built from what has actually happened: the goals you would expect to concede at that venue, cut into fifths across every remaining fixture.
+Switch between them in the key under your squad.
+Whichever is active drives the projections, not just the colours, and **Stats → Difficulty** shows you exactly where the two disagree and scores its own agreement with FPL.
 - **Your leagues** — every mini-league you're in with your position and how it moved.
 Tap one for the table, your row highlighted.
 - **Targets** — every player scored six ways (Overall, Short, Long, Value, Differential, Captain), each column sortable, each row carrying a sparkline of the last ten gameweeks and a caret that expands **in place** to fourteen underlying numbers (xG/90, xA/90, xGI/90, xGC/90, xMin, starts, BPS, defensive actions, ownership, EO, net transfers…) with a plain-language explanation on each.
 - **A price-against-points scatter** above the table, with both axes named in words, a median-value diagonal you read positionally, and a tooltip on every point.
 It follows the filters, so it always describes the list beneath it.